mapninja/Earthsys144/week00/02_logging_into_accounts_and_installing_software.md

    ```
 2. Upload it to your WWW folder using SecureFX
 3. Visit `web.stanford.edu/~YOURSUNETID/test_afs.html` in your browser to verify it works
-4. You can also view the [course test example](https://raw.githubusercontent.com/mapninja/Earthsys144/master/data/test_afs.html)
+4. You can also use the [course test example](https://raw.githubusercontent.com/mapninja/Earthsys144/master/data/test_afs.html)

 ---